Alejogb1/job-board/blog-data/how-can-i-create-video-thumbnails-with-ffmpeg-and-store-them-in-a-mysql-database.md

 id: "how-can-i-create-video-thumbnails-with-ffmpeg-and-store-them-in-a-mysql-database"
 ---

-Alright, let's tackle this.
-Creating video thumbnails and managing them within a database is a fairly common requirement, and ffmpeg is definitely the right tool for the job.
-I’ve spent more than a few late nights wrestling (okay, *working*) with similar pipelines, so I can offer some practical guidance.
+Alright,  Creating video thumbnails and managing them within a database is a fairly common requirement, and ffmpeg is definitely the right tool for the job.
+I’ve spent more than a few late nights wrestling (, *working*) with similar pipelines, so I can offer some practical guidance.
 The key here is to think of this as a two-step process: generating the thumbnail with ffmpeg and then storing it in the MySQL database.

 Let's start with ffmpeg.
 It's incredibly flexible, but for thumbnails, we're typically focusing on a few core functionalities.
 Specifically, we want to extract a single frame from a video, resize it if necessary, and encode it into a standard image format like jpeg or png.
 My go-to approach usually involves using a combination of `-ss`, `-vframes`, `-vf`, and of course `-y` to overwrite existing files.
 The `-ss` flag allows you to specify the point in time you want to grab the frame.
 The `-vframes` flag lets you indicate the number of frames you wish to extract (in our case just one), and the `-vf` allows for frame filtering, such as scaling.